aakarshit-codes/map/README.md

 - `modules/search.js` — Wires search input and category filtering.
 - `modules/utils.js` — Small helpers (debounce, etc.).
 - `data/locations.json` — Locations data (name, lat/lng, category, description).
-- `assets/` — Images used by the header dropdown and other assets.

 ## How it works (technical notes)
 - The visible category dropdown is a custom UI; a hidden `<select id="categorySelect">` remains so existing JS can listen to `change` events without modification.